Never Had a Hip

-Those cardboard stock-boxes at the A & P
+Those cardboard boxes at the A & P

 Didn’t load themselves onto a dolly, twist-rip open,

-For overnight weeks I hauled pallet-loads on a factory mule-team.
+For overnight weeks I hauled pallets on a factory mule-team.

-One angle on the first stretch, the opposite on the return gimp,
+One tilt the first stretch, the other the return gimp

 Against our earlier toes intaglio.

-Climbed stairs as if painted on flat, scoffed at Down-buttoners.
+Climbing stairs as if painted on flat, I scoffed at Down-buttoners.

-Slammed the axe, climbed the roof-ladder and trod the pitched shingles.
+Slammed the axe, mounted the roof-ladder and trod the pitched shingles.

 Now carry-hugged a child—Dad’s gravida.